-Office Hours: I will hold regular office hours on Zoom on Wednesdays from 2:30-3:30pm.
-You can sign up for a 15-minute time slot here: https://calendly.com/professorjodiebaird/penn-office-hours.
-Same-day appointments will be honored if you sign up by 1:30pm.
+Office Hours: I will hold regular office hours on Zoom on Mondays from 2:00-2:30pm (before our group Q&A session).
+These are drop-in office hours - no need to sign up in advance, just log onto Zoom.
 If you have a conflict with my office hours and need to schedule an alternate appointment time, please e-mail me (jodie@sas.upenn.edu).